 Over the years, there have been many documented cases of lab personnel acquiring diseases due to their work with infectious agents.
 Approximately 80% of these cases are assumed to be primarily related to the creation of aerosols in the lab.
 Whenever work with potentially infectious agents is performed, appropriate measures must be taken to protect workers and the environment.
 This page (modified from Univ.
 MN website) describes aerosol producing activities and safe work practices to protect workers from aerosols.

-Examples of Aerosol-Producing Activities in the Lab:
+RECOGNIZE: Examples of Aerosol-Producing Activities in the Lab:

 - carelessly removing gloves